ShiningBreaD/Out-turn/README.md

 # Out-turn
-Out-turn is simple 2D game about manufacturing control.
-This game was made for a hackathon. !!!!!
+Out-turn is simple 2D Unity game about manufacturing control.
-This repo contains source code for this game for Unity.
+This game was made for a hackathon in 2 days.

 # The idea
 This game simulates the process of manufacturing control.